 People need new ways to think about and talk about diversity.
 Leaders need new skills to enable equity and inclusion in the workplace.
-And organizations need scalable ways to ensure that their equity, diversity, and inclusion initiatives avoid common mistakes and are solid and sustainable.
+And organizations need scalable ways to ensure that their diversity & inclusion initiatives avoid common mistakes and are solid and sustainable.

-At CCL, we use our proprietary REAL™ framework to help companies understand the dynamics of equity, diversity, and inclusion (EDI) in their organization and context — and identify specific actions to take to help them drive desired progress.
+At CCL, we use our proprietary REAL™ framework to help companies understand the dynamics of DEI (diversity, equity, and inclusion) in their particular organization and context — and to identify specific actions they can take to help them drive desired progress.

-REAL™: A Framework for Action on Equity, Diversity & Inclusion
+A Framework for Action on Diversity, Equity & Inclusion: REAL™

-In order to set a direction, create alignment, and generate commitment to EDI, top organizational leaders take the first steps: articulate their individual and collective perspective, identity, values, and culture; consider how experiences of power and privilege may affect their approach and effectiveness — and that of others; and evaluate how dynamics of equity, diversity, and inclusion affect their marketplace and their business strategy.
+In order to set a direction, create alignment, and generate commitment to DEI, top organizational leaders take the first steps: articulate their individual and collective perspective, identity, values, and culture; consider how experiences of power and privilege may affect their approach and effectiveness — and that of others; and evaluate how dynamics of DEI affect their marketplace and their business strategy.

-By exploring their specific context, senior leaders can engage others in the organization to identify the most relevant opportunities for change and then select 2-3 strategic actions that will drive desired results
+By exploring their specific context, senior leaders can engage others in the organization to identify the most relevant opportunities for change and then select 2-3 strategic actions that will drive the desired results.

-4. Lead.
+4. Lead inclusively.
 Inclusion requires active, intentional, and ongoing efforts to promote the full participation and sense of belonging of every employee, customer, and strategic partner.
 It involves policies and practices, but also the ability to envision and enact new ways of leading.

 Across levels and functions, leaders need to learn what is now required, interpreting inclusive leadership for their various groups or for different roles.
 They also need tools and support as they improve their ability to identify and mitigate bias, respect differences, build empathetic relationships, manage conflict, and bring out the best in others.

-5 Powerful Ways to Take Real Action on Equity, Diversity & Inclusion
+5 Powerful Ways to Take REAL Action on DEI

-Here are 5 powerful ways some of our clients are taking REAL action to infuse their leadership and culture with the mindset, skillset, and toolset needed to build greater equity, diversity, and inclusion:
+Here are 5 powerful ways some of our clients are taking action to infuse their leadership and culture with the mindset, skillset, and tools needed to build greater equity, and then diversity and inclusion:

 1. Change the conversation.
 The inability to have meaningful conversations contributes significantly to the unproductive relationships that can sometimes develop across diversity divides.
 To work with those whose background and perspective is vastly different, or whose role or leadership style is at odds, people at every organizational level need to have effective conversations.